pymc-devs/pymc/GOVERNANCE.md

     of the pymc-devs organization

 - Carme, core contributor, doc team
-  * Added to the community PyMC_team and given "leader" trust level
+  * Added to the community PyMC_core group on Discourse
   * Added to all private communication channels
   * Write permissions on pymc-examples and resources repositories, triage permissions to pymc and pymc-experimental repositories
   * Administrative access to ReadTheDocs accounts

 - Dolors, core contributor, dev and community teams
-  * Added to the Community PyMC_team and given "leader" trust level, given moderator permissions on Discourse (such permissions may rotate and not always be active)
+  * Added to the Community Team and PyMC_core Discourse groups.
+    Part of the rotation of administrative permissions on Discourse (Discourse allows only 3 admins on our current plan).
   * Added to all private communication channels
   * Write permissions on pymc, pymc-experimental, pymcon, pymc-data-umbrella, and other "event" repositories, triage permissions on pymc-examples and resources repositories

 - Eudald, core contributor, no dedicated team membership
-  * Added to the Community PyMC_team and given "leader" trust level
+  * Added to the PyMC_core Discourse group
   * Added to all private communication channels
   * Triage permissions on all repositories
-  * Access to pymc gmail, drive and grant application platforms (i.e. CZI slack) as they are the main grant writing coordinator
+  * Access to PyMC gmail, drive and grant application platforms (i.e. CZI slack) as they are the main grant writing coordinator

 </details>